indica-mcf/Indica/doc/design.rst

    + {static} RESULT_TYPES: list

    + __init__(self, ...)
-   + __call__(self, ...): DataArray
+   + __call__(self, ...): Union[DataArray, Dataset]
    }

    Operator <|-- ImplementedOperator

 While performing the calculation they should not make reference to any global data except for well-established physical constants, for reasons of reproducibility and data provenance.
-If it would be considered too cumbersome to pass all of the required data when calling the operation, additional parameters could potentially be provided at instantiation-time; this would be useful if the operation were expected to be applied multiple times to different data but using some of the same parameters.
+If it would be too cumbersome to pass all of the required data when calling the operation, additional parameters can be provided at instantiation-time; this is useful if the operation is expected to be applied multiple times to different data but using some of the same parameters.

-We can discuss whether it would be best to have the call return a new object or to operate on the first argument in-place.
-I find the former tidier, more readable, generally less prone to bugs, etc. However, the second can save memory.
-Both approaches allow us to avoid operating on global variables.